 House of Worship lighting installs can be some of the most challenging for any lighting designer.
 From a lighting standpoint many places of worship require a multi-use space with uses including worship, broadcast, concert and theatre events, meetings, weddings and funerals.
 If you have a large enough budget, effective lighting design for a house of worship’s multiple uses should be doable.
 With a more modest budget, well, it’s time to get creative.

 The idea of a video wall has been around for a while.
 Way back in the nineties, video walls like the one at Tower Records in Times Square often consisted of TV sets stacked together behind a false wall.
 Mostly, the screens all showed the same image.

-The modern video wall, built with products like Blizzard’s IRiS, sets a new standard for what’s possible displaying your images.
+The modern video wall, built with products like Blizzard Lighting’s IRiS, sets a new standard for what’s possible displaying your images.
 From store displays in your local mall to the mammoth screens in stadiums, video walls have definitely evolved!